efliks/nostalgic-glide-demo/README.md

 is a workaround for the fact that there are too many command line options for the wcc386 compiler.

-You can use DOSBox to compile all targets, but it may be that you will only be able to run the software rasterizer, because of missing 3Dfx emulation.
-I am not familiar with versions of DOSBox other than the one I tested.

 ### Textures

 The two rasterizers read textures in different formats.
 These are legacy PCX used by the software rasterizer, and 3DF used by the Glide rasterizer.
-The 3DF textures have a size of 256x256, which is the maximum supported by Voodoo and Voodoo 2 boards.

 To process the textures, use the included scripts process.sh and texus.bat.
 The texus.bat script should be run on the target MS-DOS system where texus.exe is installed.

 Some objects in the demo use the Phong illumination model.
 A Phong lightmap is